webrgp/lt-docs/README.md

 ## Introduction

-Dative, Inc. has been privileged to work with Language Together on a series of interconnected projects aimed at enhancing their digital presence and providing innovative language learning solutions.
+Dative, Inc. has had the privilege of collaborating with Language Together on a series of interconnected projects aimed at enhancing their digital presence and providing innovative language learning solutions.
 This documentation provides a comprehensive overview of these projects, detailing the objectives, technologies used, challenges encountered, and solutions implemented.

 ### Overview of Dative's Collaboration with Language Together